 Then there are the dives themselves.
 Some of the wrecks are remarkably intact for their age.
 Amongst the features which can be seen are wooden ships’ wheels, standing masts, rudders, propellers, portholes, engines, boilers and steamship hogging arches.
 Each chapter describes the history, current condition, location, dimensions, hazards and highlights of an individual wreck.
 The author’s original research, full-colour contributor photos and archive materials help bring these 19 enticing, challenging, rarely dived wrecks to life.

-Also available in soft cover.
+Also available in paperback / soft cover.

 Reviews of Lake Erie Technical Wreck Diving Guide